 In Roman times, the city became a centre of an administrative region and expanded with protective walls, public baths, a basilica and a large amphitheatre.
 Under Byzantine Emperor Justinian I it was surrounded with great fortress walls, and you can still see the ruins.

 In 1385, Sofia was conquered by the Ottoman Empire, but most buildings from those days are gone.
 The Banya Bashi is the only mosque in Sofia, which is really surprising to me.
 Especially after visiting Sarajevo, I’d expected a lot more.
-But the Muslim population fled after the Russo-Turkish war.
+There use to be 70 mosques, but the Muslim population fled after the Russo-Turkish war.
+Islamic architecture is my favourite.

-The mosque is from 1566.
+The mosque is from 1566-67.
 It’s build by the same guy, who build the Suleymaniye mosque in Istanbul, which I marveled at a few months ago (Enjoy a Luxury Weekend in Istanbul).
 Impressive architect!
-This is not the grandest attraction, but the mosque represents an important part of the city’s history.
+This is not the grandest attraction or the largest, but the mosque represents an important part of the city’s history and the new decorations are quite nice.
 The National Museum right behind it use to be bathhouse, and the mosque is named after the baths being build upon natural thermal springs.

 Just across the street from the mosque is the synagogue, so you can catch 3 religions in one day.
 As with the mosque, this is the only place for prayer for its community, and so it’s clear the Orthodox Christian religion is the primary one.